erikringsmuth/requirejs-router/readme.md

 Here's an example ineraction:

 1. The user clicks a link in the header `<li><a href="#/order">Orders</a></li>`
-2. A hashchange event is triggered and is intercepted by the router which loads the `'order/orderView'` module
+2. A `statechange` event is triggered and the router loads the `'order/orderView'` module
-3. The router calls the `onRouteLoad(module, routeArguments)` with `OrderView` being passed in as the module
+3. The router calls your `on('routeload', function(module, routeArguments) {})` event handler with `OrderView` being passed in as the module
-4. Your `onRouteLoad(module, routeArguments)` callback renders the `OrderView` which injects and renders it's `layoutView` and attaches it to the document
+4. Your `routeload` event handler renders the `OrderView` which injects and renders it's `layoutView` and attaches it to the document

 You're done.
 The layout is re-rendered with the "Orders" link marked as active and the content section populated with a new `OrderView`.